bsherin/tacticdocs/docs/_build/_sources/Tile-Commands.rst.txt

     within ``render_content`` would make ``nltk`` available within all method calls in your tile.

     :param str module_name: The name of the module to import as a string.

+.. py:method:: display(output_string) [notebook only]

+    Displays the given string as the output of the current cell, replacing any output that was already there.

+    :param str output_string: The name of the module to import as a string.

 .. category_end